28 Advent Scriptures

 Praise is not a sacrifice in the sense of a hardship we endure, but a joyous offering to him that arises from thanksgiving.

 Sometimes we can get out of the habit of praise.
-If that's you, try this.
+If that describes you, try this.
 Place a small sign in a place where you'll see it to remind you to praise.
-That'll get you started again.
+That will get you started again.
 Continually be offering up the sacrifice of praise to the Lord and you'll find that it not only pleases him, but lifts your spirit up to his realm, his joy, his faith, his victory.

 Back in 1984, in the midst of the Jesus Movement, Kirk Dearman penned a simple song that has gone around the world and filled my heart with joy many, many times.
 Time to dust it off, look it up on YouTube, if you've forgotten how it goes, and let it be your theme song.